 The employment condition of an entrepreneur’s family member as a salaried employee will be fulfilled after having been a member of a salaried employees’ fund in a non-owning position for at least 12 months, and at least 52 calendar weeks within 28 months have been accumulated towards the employment condition while working in the family company.

-The other criteria for the employment condition with regard to working hours and wages, for example, are the same as for other salaried employees.
+The other criteria for the employment condition with regard to working hours and wages, for example, are the same as those applied to other salaried employees until 1 September 2024.
 However, the employment condition of an entrepreneur’s family member cannot be combined with the employment condition accumulated as an entrepreneur or other employment condition accumulated as a salaried employee.

 If you own more than 0% of your family’s business, you are considered an entrepreneur in the unemployment security.
 As entrepreneurs are also considered people who work in a family-owned proprietorship (and thus, are always considered as entrepreneurs in the pension system, i.e. they are YEL insured).